 Firms can make it clear on the company website and job applications that they uphold and actively pursue their staff members’ rights to religious expression in the workplace.
 Beyond being a moral obligation, such an approach can nurture the ethnic and cultural balance of a workforce, bringing diversity and an increase in knowledge and awareness, which in turn will bring innumerable, measurable advantages.

-If employers need to ban the wearing of any items, they should ensure that employees are not being indirectly or directly discriminated against; any restrictions should wholly correspond to real business risks or safety requirements.
+If employers need to ban the wearing of any items or introduce a company policy about tattoos in the workplace, piercings or items of religious dress and jewellry, they should ensure that employees are not being indirectly or directly discriminated against; any restrictions should wholly correspond to real business risks or safety requirements.

 Ultimately, employers need to invest real thought into the kind of image they wish to project through their company, and ensure that manifestations of faith can be integrated into this, before any limitations on dress code are established.